-You gain access to new maneuvers which reflect the progress of your studies into the political world.
+Lastly at 3rd level, you gain access to new maneuvers which reflect the progress of your studies into the political world.
 Whenever you learn a new maneuver, you can choose from any of the following as well.
 The maneuvers are listed in alphabetical order.